-A Fluted Tube Pan is a pan for baking cakes in.
+A fluted tube pan is a pan for baking cakes in.
 It has fluted sides, and a hollow tube coming up through the middle.
-It is like a tube cake pan (aka Angel Food Cake pan) with the exception of the sides.
+It is like a tube cake pan (aka angel food cake pan) with the exception of the sides.

 When turned out of the pan, a caked baked in it has crenelated sides, making it look somewhat like a wreath with a hole in the middle, with a rounded, grooved top.
 The result of having fluted sides is that you have more surface to be crusty, and to catch icing.
 The cakes can be glazed, frosted (aka iced), or dusted with icing sugar.
 The cake batters are usually based on butter or pound cake recipes.
 The recipes are often designed to come out with fillings running through them.

-Bundt® Pans are a brand of Fluted Tube Pans that come in different shapes other than just a wreath.
+Bundt® pans are a brand of fluted tube pans that come in different shapes other than just a wreath.
 See separate entry on Bundt Pans.

 Non-stick ones need to be greased and floured despite the fact that they are non-stick.
 As the non-stick pans age, this helps the non-stick getting less non-stick during use.
 Even with new ones, though it’s important: the flour gives the batter something to cling to as it rises during baking.
 The flour might not stick well to all areas of the pan, but do what you can.

-Some give the following trick to get the cake out intact: when the cake is done, as soon as you remove it out of the oven, set the pan (right-side up) on a tea towel in the sink that has been doused with boiling hot water.
+Some people give the following trick to get the cake out intact: when the cake is done, as soon as you remove it out of the oven, set the pan (right-side up) on a tea towel in the sink that has been doused with boiling hot water.
 Let it stand there for 10 to 20 seconds, then take the cake out of the sink, and invert it on a wire cooling rack right away.

-If you’re making a very large bowl of punch, you can freeze water in a Fluted Tube Pan, thus using it as a fancy mould for a large block of ice for your punch bowl.
+If you’re making a very large bowl of punch, you can freeze water in a fluted tube pan, thus using it as a fancy mould for a large block of ice for your punch bowl.